Aung La Nsang: 2017: ONE Middleweight Champion

-2018: Title defenses & ONE Light Heavyweight Champion
+2018: Title defenses and ONE Light Heavyweight Champion

-On February 23, 2018, he stopped Alexandre Machado at ONE Championship: Quest for Gold in Yangon to win the ONE Light Heavyweight World Championship to become only the second fighter, after Martin Nguyen, to win ONE Championship titles in two divisions.
+On February 23, 2018, he stopped Alexandre Machado at ONE Championship: Quest for Gold in Yangon to win the ONE Light Heavyweight World Championship.
+This made him only the second fighter in ONE history to become a simultaneous two-division champion, after Martin Nguyen who achieved it the previous year.

 On June 29, 2018, Aung La Nsang defended the ONE Middleweight title for the first time against Ken Hasegawa at ONE Championship: Spirit of a Warrior in Yangon in what is now considered one of the greatest title fights in ONE Championship history.
 He defeated Hasegawa by TKO in the fifth round to retain the title.

 On October 26, 2018, he beat Mohammad Karaki by TKO via punches at ONE Championship: Pursuit of Greatness in Yangon to retain the ONE Middleweight title.

 2019: Title defenses

 On March 31, 2019, he defended his title against Ken Hasegawa for a second time at ONE Championship: A New Era in Tokyo, retaining his ONE Middleweight title via technical knockout.

 After his title defense against Hasegawa, Aung La signed a new ten-fight contract with ONE Championship.

 Aung La made his first defense of the ONE Light Heavyweight World Championship against Brandon Vera at ONE Championship: Century on October 13, 2019.
 During the match, Aung La connected on a spinning back elbow that sent Vera stumbling and followed it through with punches.
 Aung La defeated Vera by technical knockout in the second round and successfully defended the ONE Light Heavyweight title.